KingChampion36/chemistryedu/docs/physical-chemistry/solution/ideal-and-non-ideal-solutions.md

 ---
 title: Solution | Ideal and Non-Ideal Solutions
+description: The solutions which obey Raoult's law over the entire range of concentration are known as ideal solutions.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Solution | Ideal and Non-Ideal Solutions